 As an educator, Adrina’s experiences involve developing curriculum, designing and delivering lectures, creating teaching modules and alternative evaluation models, facilitating workshops and evaluating student work.
 Her roles have included working for private institutions and universities.
 Her proven ability to work collaboratively with colleagues and students has led to enhanced opportunities for research, strategic planning, collaborative learning and student and peer mentoring.

-In addition to her work experiences, Adrina remains an active member of the Toronto Cancer Prevention Coalition Shade Policy Steering Committee, the Curriculum Review Committee for the Urban Forestry Technician Program at Fleming College and the Board of Directors of International Society of Arboriculture Ontario Chapter.
+In addition to her work experiences, Adrina has been an active member of the Toronto Cancer Prevention Coalition Shade Policy Steering Committee, the Curriculum Review Committee for the Urban Forestry Technician Program at Fleming College and the Board of Directors of International Society of Arboriculture Ontario Chapter.
 Adrina is also a Totten Fellow of the USDA Forest Service New York City Urban Field Station and the past President of the Faculty of Forestry Alumni Association at the University of Toronto.
 In 2012, Adrina was awarded York University’s Graduate in Environmental Studies Student Association Community Excellence Prize.
 Most recently, Adrina was awarded the 2016 International Society of Arboriculture Honourary Membership Award in recognition for personal efforts to promote and advance the ideas of arboriculture and urban forestry.
 During National Tree Day (2014) in Montreal, Quebec, in collaboration with Tree Canada, Adrina attempted to set the Guinness World Record for the Longest Tree Hug.

 For her doctoral research at the Faculty of Environmental Studies at York University in Toronto, Adrina focused on communicating under-represented narratives in urban forestry.
 Using a political ecology lens, her research interrogates the political, social and ecological polarizations in urban forest culture.
 Adrina’s work suggests new ways to re-imagine the future of urban forestry praxis related to individual and collective identity in higher education and the implications for strategic urban forest management planning.
 She was also involved in the Alternative Campus Tour Initiative at York University, a project to engage the York and surrounding community to critically interrogate campus spaces.